Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 “No time that way,” the caped crusader said.
 “Grab on to me and hold tight!”

-Canary and Sonya both realized that Batgirl hadn’t let go of her grappling gun when she descended.
+Canary and Sonya both realized that Batgirl still had her grappling gun in hand.
 Its line ran up and out through the skylight.

 “You sure this’ll carry us all?”
 Sonya asked as she wrapped her arms around Batgirl’s neck.